LorenvXn/mu3/Jupyter_approach/README.md

 This approach will allow the user to run changes from master node,</br>
 just by using the jupyter notebooks.
 No need for terminals.

+Obviously, you have to run the jupyter notebook with the ansible user.
+Eh!